binbashar/le-ref-architecture-doc/docs/first-steps/post-deployment.md

 !!! note
     Both of these credentials (management and security) require an MFA device to be enabled.
 Once either credential is configured, the next step ([Enable MFA](#enable-mfa)) becomes mandatory.
 If MFA is not enabled, any action on the project will be executed using the bootstrap credentials.

+!!! note
+    If a layer was already set with BOOTSTRAP credentials, when changing the credential type Terraform has to be reconfigured: `leverage tf init -reconfigure`.

 ## Enable MFA

 The last step is to enable Multi Factor Authentication locally.
 The procedure is slightly different for a `management` IAM user and `security` IAM user, so we'll walk through both of them.